Goal Recitation: Countering Drift in Long Sessions¶

 F --> A

-Manus uses this pattern for tasks averaging ~50 tool calls: a todo.md maintained step-by-step, where rewriting recites objectives into the model's recent attention span (Manus, "Context Engineering for AI Agents").
-No controlled metrics have been published for this practice; the claim rests on Manus's engineering blog post.
+Manus uses this pattern for tasks that average about 50 tool calls: a todo.md kept current step by step, where each rewrite recites the objectives into the model's recent attention span (Manus, "Context Engineering for AI Agents").
+No one has published controlled metrics for this practice; the claim rests on Manus's engineering blog post.

 | Technique | Who initiates | When it fires | Mechanism |